-2.2 The proponent shall provide the following roadworks with associated stormwater drainage structures that have been designed and constructed in accordance with the Council's Development, Design and Construction Manual accordance with the Council's Development, Design and Constituction Manual (as amended).
+2.2 The proponent shall provide the following roadworks with associated stormwater drainage structures that have been designed and constructed in accordance with the Council's Development, Design and Construction Manual (as amended).
 The proponent shall be responsible for any costs, including maintenance, for a period of six months from the date of approval of completion of the work.
-Required roadworks include: 2.2.1 Construction of a type BAR intersection layout at the junction of Nimbin Road Lismore City Once production rates reach and Booerie Creek Road in accordance with AUSTROADS Pt 5 "Intersections Council 350,000 tonnes/annum. at Grade". ·
+Required roadworks include: 2.2.1 Construction of a type BAR intersection layout at the junction of Nimbin Road and Booerie Creek Road in accordance with AUSTROADS Pt 5 "Intersections at Grade".
+Lismore City Council Once production rates reach 350,000 tonnes/annum.